NZ's Ryder in hospital with serious head injuries

 Ryder has voluntarily stood down from international selection since as he sought to address his issues with alcohol.

-He had been expected to travel to India for the lucrative Twenty20 tournament with the Pune Warriors on Friday.
+He had been expected to travel to India for the lucrative Twenty20 tournament with the Delhi Daredevils on Friday, but was not expected to return to international cricket on New Zealand's tour of England in May-June.

-He was in Christchurch playing for Wellington against Canterbury in the semi-final of New Zealand's domestic one-day competition on Wednesday.
+New Zealand was within one wicket of beating England in their test series that ended in Auckland on Tuesday, with the visitors finishing the match at 315 for nine, chasing 481 for victory.
+The series ended 0-0.

 An aggressive batsmen with a superb eye and delicate touch, Ryder has made 1,269 runs in 18 tests at an average of 40.93 with a highest score of 201 and 1,100 runs in 39 one-day internationals at 34.37.